 3. Media production – the young women will storyboard and video record a series of short vignettes on their mobile phones, in which they will tell the Oxford women’s stories as well as their own life stories.
 Group work will focus on developing media production skills relating the history of these women and the challenges they overcame to the young women’s own experiences.

 4. Developing programming skills – to enable the young women to develop mobile applications that present these video vignettes in an interactive and engaging format to a wider audience, the young women will receive training in using state-of-the-art tools (e.g. http://www.phonegap.com).
 This will help raise awareness of the under-representation of women in coding and will simultaneously enhance the young women’s IT skills, which may be beneficial for their career development and aspirations.

 The project will draw on the expertise of an interdisciplinary team at the Department of Education with experience in new media engagement of young women from non-traditional backgrounds, collaborative design, participatory action research, and the training in and development of coding skills.

 The young women will work together in small groups to develop the content, story and architecture of the mobile application.
 The app will be made freely available for download with a launch at the Department of Education.

 The project will result in the empowerment and capacity development of the young women involved, including their training in research-, presentation-, media production- and IT skills, and the University will benefit from gaining new insight into the young women’s perspectives of the University, in line with Oxford’s Access Agreement target categories.

-This research is supported by the University of Oxford IT Innovation Seed Fund and has received subsequent funding from Goldman Sachs Gives.
+This research has initially been supported by the University of Oxford IT Innovation Seed Fund and has received subsequent funding from Goldman Sachs Gives.